Infertility affects both men and women equally.

-Our program is internationally recognized, as is our network of local and national Boston IVF experts.
+Led by Dr. Stephen Lazarou, our program is internationally recognized, as is our network of local and national Boston IVF experts.
 We successfully diagnose thousands of male infertility cases each year and regularly develop customized treatment plans that lead to successful outcomes.

 Our male fertility experts and andrology laboratory makes testing and analysis easier, more accurate, and less time-consuming for our patients.
 Equipped with the latest diagnostic technology and operated by a specially trained staff, our laboratory and team provide convenient, accurate results.

 There may be no signs of infertility in some men, and slight to moderate indications in others.
 That's why it is necessary to seek the care of an expert to help diagnose the issue and find a solution to your fertility problems as soon as possible.
 Common causes of male factor infertility include: